m2osw/iplock/README.md

 ### `rule::<name>::state`

-The state of the packet (new, established, related, etc.)
+The state of the packet for its target to be accepted by the rule.

-The state can be inverted using the `!` opeartor.
+We currently support:

+* `new` or `syn`

+  The packet must be considered "new", this means it is a TCP connection attempt.
+It is not available with UDP.

+* `old` or `!syn`

+  The opposite of the `new` state.
+This means the packet must not be a TCP connection attempt.
+It is not available with UDP.

+* `established` or `related`

+  Right now, these two are viewed as synomyms.
+It is used to accept packets that represent an established connection and let them go through early on.
+  This works with TCP and UDP.

 **Default:** none.
 All states pass.

 ### `rule::<name>::limit`

-This parameter defines the maximum number of connections accepted by this rule.
-The parameter accepts one or two numbers.
-The first number represents the maximum number of connections from the sources and the second represents the maximum number of connections from the destinations.

-Note that a separate iptable rule is necessary for each limit.
+This parameter defines two numbers.

+* Number of allowed connections

+The first number can be preceeded with `<=` (or just `<`) to represents the minimum number of connections (i.e. `--connlimit-upto`).
+In most cases, this is used with the `ACCEPT` target.
+It is also often used to enter a user defined chain.

+If no operator or the '>` operator is used, then it represents the maximum number of connections (i.e. `--connlimit-above`).
+This rule is most often used with a `REJECT`.
+It can also be used with a `DROP`.

+The second number is optional.
+If defined, it represents a mask applied against the matching host.
+It creates a group and the counters count the number of connections within that entire group.

+The second number can be preceeded by the `->` operator, in which case the group is generated using the destination IP address (rarely used).
+The default is to use the source address.
+Optionally, you can make this explicit using the `<-` operator.

+Example:

+    limit = >32,->24

+Becomes

+    --connlimit-above 32 --connlimit-mask 24 --connlimit-daddr

 **Default:** no limit enforced.